How to Increase Blog Traffic — The Key Steps to Getting More Readers in 2025

 First, longer posts will naturally be more keyword-rich — and therefore more likely to crop up in search results for ‘long tail’ keywords (search queries involving combinations of several words).

 Second, the in-depth nature of a long post may be more likely to satisfy readers who come across it — it will be more likely to answer your visitor’s query, or solve their problem.
-As a result, the post is more likely to get shared on social media or get linked to from other sites, with positive implications for traffic.
+As a result, the post is more likely to get shared on social media platforms or get linked to from other sites, with positive implications for traffic.

 And third, longer content can keep people reading longer, thus increasing ‘dwell time‘ on your content.
 This is the amount of time between the moment a user clicks on a search result and the moment they return to the search engine results, and studies point to a correlation between longer dwell time and higher search rankings.